Philippine Stock Exchange

-The Philippine Stock Exchange is currently owned and managed by The Philippine Stock Exchange, Inc., a company that is also listed on the exchange, which is responsible for managing the entire stock exchange, and currently has a total of 285 listed companies.
+The PSE is currently owned and managed by The Philippine Stock Exchange, Inc., a company that is also listed on the exchange.
+It is responsible for managing the entire stock exchange, and, as on 6 June 2026, has a total of 283 listed companies.
 The main index for the PSE is the PSE Composite Index (PSEi) composed of thirty (30) listed companies.
 The selection of companies in the PSEi is based on a specific set of criteria ranging from total capitalization to minimum number of stockholders upon its planned listing.
 There are also six additional sector-based indices.
 The PSE is overseen by a 15-member board of directors, co-chaired by José T. Pardo and José E. Divina.